 -

-A peer-to-peer format where bettors set prices and match against one another rather than against the bookmaker.
-Commission is charged on net winnings.
-Exchanges can offer tighter margins than fixed-odds books on major markets, and the ability to lay a selection adds a tool not available at traditional sportsbooks.
+A peer-to-peer format where bettors set prices and match against one another, rather than against the bookmaker.
+You pay commission on net winnings.
+Exchanges can offer tighter margins than fixed-odds books on major markets, and the ability to lay a selection adds a tool unavailable at traditional sportsbooks.

 The Limitations of Betting Outside GamStop

-The differences outlined above come with real trade-offs that are worth setting out clearly before registering at any betting sites not on GamStop.
+The differences outlined above come with real trade-offs that you should know about before registering at any betting sites not on GamStop.

-- Centralised self-exclusion does not apply.
+- Centralised self-exclusion doesn’t apply.
 Stepping back from non GamStop betting sites requires logging into each account individually and activating each operator’s own self-exclusion tool separately.
-There is no single request that covers all non-enrolled platforms.
+There’s no single request that covers all non-enrolled platforms.

 - Welcome bonus conditions require careful reading.
-Headline figures often compress significantly once qualifying odds minimums, expiry windows, stake-not-returned mechanics, and market restrictions are factored in.
+Headline figures often compress significantly once you factor in qualifying odds minimums, expiry windows, stake not returned mechanics, and market restrictions.
 The maths of a bonus rarely produces the advertised figure in extractable cash.

 - Dispute resolution varies by licence.
-UKGC-licensed operators, including non-enrolled ones, give access to the Independent Betting Adjudication Service.
+UKGC-licensed operators, including non-enrolled ones, give access to the Independent Betting Adjudication Service (IBAS).
 Offshore-only licences provide weaker recourse when a complaint escalates beyond operator level.

-- Payout consistency is uneven across the category.
-Some operators in this space clear withdrawals within hours; others apply weekly limits or hold periods that only become apparent at the point of cashout.
+- Payout consistency is uneven.
+Some operators clear withdrawals within hours, but others apply weekly limits or hold periods that only become apparent when you want to cashout.

 - Ongoing promotions rarely match the welcome package.
-Entry-level offers across this category are generally competitive.
-What changes after the first deposit is the promotional calendar, reload bonuses tend to carry tighter rollover conditions, and the frequency of meaningful offers varies considerably by operator.
+Entry-level offers are generally competitive.
+What changes after the first deposit is the promotional calendar.
+Reload bonuses tend to carry tighter rollover conditions, and the frequency of meaningful offers varies considerably by operator.

 Worth knowing: not every non GamStop bookie has a native app.
 Operators holding a UKGC licence can distribute through the standard stores.
-Offshore-only platforms deliver their mobile experience through a browser, and quality varies considerably between them.
-Test the mobile site before depositing if app access matters to your workflow.
+Offshore-only platforms deliver their mobile experience through browsers, and quality varies considerably between them.
+Test the mobile site before depositing if app access matters to you.

-How Promotional Structures Work at Non GamStop Betting Sites
+How Promotions Work at Non GamStop Betting Sites

 Every welcome offer across betting sites not on GamStop involves a gap between the headline number and the amount realistically extractable.
 Understanding the format before placing a qualifying stake determines how much of that gap you can close.